MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 ---
-title: Track changes to system files and registry keys
+title: Overview of file integrity monitoring in Microsoft Defender for Cloud
-description: Learn about tracking changes to system files and registry keys with file integrity monitoring in Microsoft Defender for Cloud.
+description: Learn about tracking file change with file integrity monitoring in Microsoft Defender for Cloud.
 author: dcurwin
 ms.author: dacurwin
 ms.topic: how-to